 6. Visually Tell Your Story

 To make your message actionable, visuals can be a great place to start.
 Things such as images, whiteboards, and videos will showcase how your consumers’ problem will be solved with what you are selling.
 Whether you’re interacting with consumers in person or online, the visuals you use can say a lot about your brand and help persuade your audience to purchase your products or services.
+You must identify the type of visuals and content that resonate with your audience.
+To determine how to achieve this, we suggest that you read this article.

 7. Overcome Objections in Sales